dataviscourse/tutorials/lectures/lecture-javascript.md

 JavaScript is a [prototype-based language](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).
 That means that, under the hood, it does not use the concept of classes like in Java or C++.
 Instead, objects are created and their signature is defined.

-ES6 introduces a `class` keyword and other related features which we will be using, but that doesn't mean that JavaScript supports proper classes - instead, JavaScript classes are just synthactic sugar to make creating consistent objects easier.
+ES6 introduces a `class` keyword and other related features which we will be using, but that doesn't mean that JavaScript supports proper classes – instead, JavaScript classes are just syntactic sugar to make creating consistent objects easier.

 Let's first look at the pre-ES6 way.
 If we create an object with slots that hold functions, this starts to look like methods from Java and Python.
 If we create a function that returns these objects, this starts to look like class constructors: